-Customer relationships, computer software and licenses are amortised on a straight-line method to write off the cost of each asset over its estimated useful life.
+Customer relationships and licenses are amortised on a straight-line method to write off the cost of each asset over its estimated useful life.
 The useful life, amortisation method and residual values are reassessed annually.
 These assets are amortised over the following useful lives:

-Customer relationships - acquired contracts 9 years Customer relationships - investment plan 10 years Computer software 2 years Licence 10 years
+Customer relationships - acquired contracts 9 years Customer relationships - investment plan 10 years Licence 10 years